flux-framework/rfc/spec_21.rst

    The state transitions to PRIORITY.

 PRIORITY
-   The job is waiting for a priority to be assigned by the job manager priority plugin.
-Upon priority assignment, the job manager posts a ``priority`` event.
+   The job is blocked waiting for a queue priority to be assigned by the job manager priority plugin.
+Upon priority assignment, the job manager logs the ``priority`` event.
 The state transitions to SCHED.

 SCHED